futoin/specs/draft/ftn12_async_api.md

     * can limit time for sub-step processing with setTimeout()
 * *void error_callback( AsyncSteps as, error )*
     * the first argument is always AsyncSteps object
-    * the second argument comes previous as.error() call
+    * the second argument comes from the previous as.error() call
     * returns nothing
     * behavior, completes through:
         * as.success() - continue execution from the next step, after return